-Dallas is the fourth largest city in Texas and has a completely different feel than its nearby neighbours – Fort Worth and Grapevine.
-With the State Fair of Texas coming up (September 30 – October 23, 2016 to be exact), we’ve updated this post for families heading to Dallas this year.
+Dallas is the third largest city in Texas and has a completely different feel than its nearby neighbors – Fort Worth and Grapevine.

 Here are 12 of the city’s best kid-friendly places, spaces and activities.